Enchanted Gardens: Pollinator-Friendly Plant Nursery in Whitstable, Kent

 Provide nest sites (bug hotels) and don’t disturb them!

 Most of our plants are £ 7.50, but we are working on a sensible price for this package, which will include a small bug hotel.
 It will probably be around £ 250, or approx. £ 100 for 15 plants plus bug hotel to encourage people to help mother nature and do their bit for the environment.
-We do have habitats for bumblebees, honey bees, butterflies, bats and birds...as well as large bespoke bug hotels! (image left)
+We also have habitats (bug houses) available for bumblebees, honey bees, butterflies, bats and birds.

-We are also in the process of creating a dedicated Wildflower Meadow, as well as collecting the seeds from this year's wildflowers.
-As a brand-new project this will include some irresistible bee magnets, like Echiums and Elder-leaved Figwort (Scophularia Sambucifiola).
-This special seed mixed will be called 'Enchanted Seeds', which people can order online, or pick up directly from the nursery.
+Furthermore, we are in the process of creating a dedicated Wildflower Meadow, as well as collecting the seeds from this year's wildflowers.
+This special seed mix will include some irresistible bee magnets such as Echiums and Elder-leaved Figwort (Scophularia Sambucifiola).
+It will be called 'Enchanted Seeds', which people can order online, or pick up directly from the nursery.

 We strongly believe that if enough individuals sow enough bee & butterfly-friendly seeds and set up a small wildlife sanctuary in their gardens - it will make a huge difference for our declining insect population.